Trump praises disaster relief in Puerto Rico, discounting complaints

 “With all due respect, President Trump, relief efforts are not ‘doing well,'” Schumer said.

+“They have responded very quickly,” he told Reuters by telephone, adding that he has spoken often with the president since the storm hit.
+He cited swift disaster declarations issued by Trump and a six-month waiver of FEMA’s cost-sharing requirements.

+“He has been very much concerned with the situation in Puerto Rico,” Rossello said of Trump.
+“But they’re conscious we still need more resources to the island.”

-White House budget chief Mick Mulvaney countered that U.S. disaster-relief spending sufficient to last through mid-October has been appropriated.
+U.S. disaster-relief spending sufficient to last through mid-October has already been appropriated, White House budget chief Mick Mulvaney said.

 “We are picking up most of the cost right now in Puerto Rico,” he told reporters in Cleveland.
 “We are not penny-pinching in any fashion.
 We are taking care of folks.”